Teikyo Lab.

 Pursuing a secure interface

-Professor Inoue is also working on elucidating the mechanism of walking support while advancing research on the automation of electric wheelchairs.
-One of them is joint research with Senior Assistant Professor Hiroaki Fujii of the Department of Judo Therapy, Faculty of Medical Technology.
-From a physiological point of view, we are trying to clarify how much the physical load will be reduced by pulling a person on the electric wheelchair under development.
-In the field of sports biomechanics, which is the specialty of Senior Assistant Professor Fujii, physical load is often evaluated by heart rate, but here as well, we are conducting research to capture the difference in the presence or absence of walking support by heart rate change.
+While Professor Inoue is conducting research into the automation of electric wheelchairs, he is also working to elucidate the mechanisms behind walking assistance.
+One example of this is a joint study with Senior Assistant Professor Fujii Hiroaki of the Department of Department of Judo Therapy Faculty of Medical Technology.
+They are trying to clarify from a physiological perspective the extent to which physical strain is reduced when a person is pulled while walking in an electric wheelchair currently under development.
+In the field of sports biomechanics, which is Senior Assistant Professor Fujii's specialty, physical strain is often evaluated by heart rate, but here too, he is conducting research to capture the difference between the presence and absence of walking assistance through changes in heart rate.

 In addition, using an experimental device with a sensor embedded in the floor, the pedaling force when walking is measured.
 By comparing the difference between pulling with an electric wheelchair and normal walking, we are trying to clarify why it leads to a reduction in walking load.